apache/druid/docs/tutorials/tutorial-rollup.md

 | `2018-01-02T21:33:00.000Z` | `7.7.7.7` | `8.8.8.8` | `100,288` | `2` | `161` |
 | `2018-01-02T21:35:00.000Z` | `7.7.7.7` | `8.8.8.8` | `2,818` | `1` | `12` |

+Notice there are only six rows as opposed to the nine rows of the example data.
+The next section covers how ingestion with rollup acomplishes this.

+## View rollup in action

 Consider the three events in the original input data that occur over the course of minute `2018-01-01T01:01`: